-There are 47 state parks in Wisconsin, and I’ve been to all but five, with plans to visit those remaining parks within the next year.
+There are 50 state parks in Wisconsin, and I’ve been to almost all of them, with plans to visit those remaining parks within the next year.
 Each park has its own personality with a variety of features and exploration opportunities.

 Whenever I visit a state park for the first time, I like to stop at the main office to ask the staff’s opinions about their favorite features and trails.
 I have never been disappointed by their suggestions and sometimes even get insider tips about wildlife-viewing opportunities.

 Of the 42 Wisconsin state parks I’ve explored to date, here are my top five for hiking:

 The first time I visited Harrington Beach, I was actually on the way to Kohler-Andrae State Park.
 I saw the tell-tale brown sign for a state recreational attraction along the highway, and made a split-second decision to stop here first.